grame-cncm/faustdoc/src/manual/quick-start.md

 * you should know enough to write basic Faust programs,
 * you should be able to use them on different platforms.

-This tutorial was designed to be carried out in the [Faust Online IDE](https://faustide.grame.fr).
+This tutorial was designed to be carried out in the [Faust Online IDE](https://faustide.grame.fr) (with its [documentation](https://github.com/grame-cncm/faustide/blob/master/README.md)).
 If you wish to do it locally, you'll have to [install Faust on your system](https://github.com/grame-cncm/faust#compilation-and-installation) but this step is absolutely not required,

 ## Making Sound